ARM-software/lisa/doc/source/additional_topics.rst

 Specifying Modules
 ------------------

-Modules get loaded when an Extension is instantiated by the extension loader.
+Modules get loaded when an Plugin is instantiated by the plugin loader.
 There are two ways to specify which modules should be loaded for a device.

 Capabilities
 ============

-Capabilities define the functionality that is implemented by an Extension, either within the Extension itself or through loadable modules.
+Capabilities define the functionality that is implemented by an Plugin, either within the Plugin itself or through loadable modules.
 A capability is just a label, but there is an implied contract.
-When an Extension claims to have a particular capability, it promises to expose a particular set of functionality through a predefined interface.
+When an Plugin claims to have a particular capability, it promises to expose a particular set of functionality through a predefined interface.